THE FAMILY COLLECTION

 Pandemic Kids Can Survive Anything

-The virus has been tough but kids have been tougher.
+COVID has been tough, but kids have been tougher.

 Too many generations have been shaped by the global crises they faced—Depression-era poverty, Cold War nuclear fears.
 Add to them the COVID generation.
 Schools closed, grandparents were kept at a distance, and summer camps were canceled.
 But young people learned, grew, and gained wisdom along the way.